Pirate1029/02_BattleTank/README.md

 + Changing scene to battleground after start button is clicked (Done in widget event graph)
 + Creating custom event to focus start button when game launches
 + Action mappings for quitting the game

+### Trial Packaging a Game

++ Settings editor startup map and game default map to certain levels
++ Finding WindowNoEditor with executable inside
++ Setting input mode to "game only" after start button is clicked from Main Menu